Au pair: Australia

-Overseas au pairs will need a working holiday visa, it is a visa requirement to have $5000 in your bank account before you arrive in Australia or a student visa to become a demi pair.
+Those wanting to come to Australia will need a working holiday visa (417) or a Work & Holiday visa (462) to Au pair.

 China

 Au pair agencies in China sent young Chinese to Western nations to work as au pairs abroad, particularly for families who had adopted babies from China, to help them learn Chinese.
 In addition, China's rising middle class and economic growth have led to a growing demand for au pairs.
 This helps create opportunities to learn English at an early age, as well as the opportunity for mothers to return to work and have additional help in raising the children.
 However, the main goal for most families hiring au pairs is primarily to help their children as well as themselves learn English, as the mother has the biggest role in raising the children.

 To be an au pair in China, participants need to apply for an X or an F visa.
 The first one is required for internships, studies and long term courses.
 The F visa entitles a person to live in China to take part in a cultural exchange, study tours or language courses.